AnthonyMastrean/Dockerfiles/README.md

 ## Build Patterns

-The recommendation is to use [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and, apparently, they're supported on the Docker Hub!
+The recommendation is to use [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and, apparently, they're now supported on the Docker Hub!
 But, you might still find a reason to write a goofy single-stage build.

 ### apt-get